 In this section, I discuss the necessary features of the models for the application of the repeated transition method.
-The method relies on the a) stability and the b) uniqueness of the equilibrium.
+The method relies on the a) stability and the b) uniqueness of the recursive competitive equilibrium.
 If a model violates these two conditions, it is hard to expect the convergence of the method.
 Also, the c) ergodicity of the equilibrium is a necessary condition.
 That is, equilibrium allocations are recurrent and aperiodic on the infinitely long simulated path in the equilibrium.
-Without ergodicity, there is a set of equilibrium allocations in a period that aggregate uncertainty shock can be incorporated on top of the aggregate TFP shock.

-will never become an equilibrium allocation again in the following periods.
-In this case, the computation of the expectation of such allocations is not feasible in the repeated transition method.15 From this point on, I focus only on the models that satisfy these three conditions.
+Without ergodicity, there is a set of equilibrium allocations in a period that will never become an equilibrium allocation again in the following periods.
+In this case, the computation of the expectation of such allocations is not feasible in the repeated transition method.16 From this point on, I focus only on the models that satisfy these three conditions.